blab/cartography/docs/index.md

 Zika: Zika in this project is used as a test case.
 While h3n2 Influenza is a globally distributed virus that has caused infections seasonally for decades, Zika is a fairly new human pathogenic virus that has a restricted geographic distribution that recapitulates the patterns of viral transmission.
-Therefore, Zika is better compartamentalized by region than by clade.
+Therefore, Zika is better compartamentalized by region than by clade - this is why the clades determined in the analysis for Zika were lagely based on important geographical introductions.
 It can be reasonably assumed that zika is a good test case for Cartography.

 ## SUMMARY OF RESULTS FOR ZIKA: